sumanjs/suman/README.md

 * <b> Improved mechanics, syntax and semantics </b>
-    * Pass data from test cases to hooks and back to test cases using the value option of a test case, and t.data in the hook
+    * Pass data from test cases to hooks and back to test cases using the value option of a test case, and t.data in the hook (not really possible with Mocha, and very much a missing feature)
     * done callback function is now accompanied by other functions that have unique meanings and behavior